 - Visit heartland of Tibetan people, you can explore the Buddhist culture.
 Tibetan culture of this region with their unique traditions and living style.

 Tibet is a traditional homeland of Tibetan people.
 It is also known as “Roof of the World”.
 Tibet is the highest elevation on earth with an average elevation of 4900 meters (1600ft).
 With its long and rich cultural history Tibetans have been able to safeguard their culture despite the existence of Chinese culture.
-People in here follow Buddhism and major of the Buddhist religion is originated from here.
+Moreover People follow Buddhism and major of the Buddhist religion is originated from here.
 Buddhism is further divided into different branches like Hinayan, Mahayana and Bajrayan.
-Tibet is very important for Hindu pilgrims and they mostly come here to visit the sacred lake Mansarobar Kailash.
+Tibet is very important for and they mostly come here to visit the sacred lake Mansarovar Kailash.